Acetabular labral tears

 - the type, extent and severity of the tear

 - anti-inflammatory and pain medications

-Hip arthroscopy is very successful in relieving symptoms and improving hip function as long as there aren’t any underlying anatomic problems around the hip, or as long as any problems that did exist have been corrected.
+Minimally-invasive hip arthroscopy is very successful in relieving children’s symptoms and improving their hip function as long as there aren’t any underlying anatomic problems around the hip, or as long as any problems that did exist have been corrected.

 If there is an underlying hip condition associated with your child’s acetabular labral tear, the long-term result of surgery depends on the amount of damage present at the time of surgery.
 For example, in a condition such as hip impingement (with its attendant acetabular labral tear), a perfect outcome is possible with early joint-preserving treatments before the cartilage is damaged.
 But even surgery may not be able to fully repair the impingement if the cartilage has already been severely damaged.

 What new research is Children’s doing regarding developmental hip conditions?

 Developmental hip conditions such as acetabular labral tears, hip impingement, slipped capital femoral epiphysis, hip dysplasia and Legg-Calve-Perthes disease can lead to premature arthritis in young adults, with resulting pain and disability.
 Children’s many research studies focus on understanding the mechanical forces (pathomechanics) that adversely change the hip’s structure and function.
 With better understanding, we can improve existing therapies and develop new therapies for these conditions.

 The clinical and basic science researchers at Children’s Orthopedic Center are recognized throughout the world for their achievements in the field.
 Our breakthroughs mean that we can provide your child with the most innovative care available.

 For more on Children’s extensive orthopedic research, see Research & Innovation.